-Head of Standardisation Policy, Department for Business, Innovation and Skills
+Head of EU Exit Negotiability at Department for Business, Innovation and Skills

 "The meetings that CSaP organised as part of my Fellowship provided and excellent platform for sharing knowledge and information as well as exploring views on areas of common interest.
 In-depth discussions with leading researchers helped identify new links, provide fresh insights in areas related to standardisation, and investigate different perceptions and perspectives.
 As a result, valuable thoughts and ideas emerged, new relationships were built and existing ones were strengthened, offering the opportunity for further examination and collaboration.
 An excellent learning journey, full of interesting interactions and food for thought to act upon!"
 (January 2011)